controlplaneio/simulator/cli/README.md

   version     Prints simulator version

 Flags:
   -h, --help      help for simulator
+  -v, --verbose   verbose output

 Use "simulator [command] --help" for more information about a command.
 </pre>